Call Oxford: 01865777676

 • If you are using your own motorcycle/moped other than the one provided by Lightning Motorcycle Training please ensure that you have a current insurance certificate, a valid MoT certificate, full sized L plates front and rear, valid road fund licence (tax disc) and the vehicle is road legal and mechanically sound.
 If you are taking a motorcycle test then it must have a MPH speedo (no stickers or overlays) and is suitable for the test you wish to take (A1, A2 or DAS.).
 In short, the responsibility for ensuring that your motorcycle is suitable and eligible for Module 1 & 2 Motorcycle Tests is yours.

-• Please wear suitable clothing; gloves, long trousers (must be at least denim jeans), a strong and warm jacket and boots.
-A limited supply of waterproofs and gloves are available to borrow.
+• Please wear suitable clothing; gloves, long trousers (must be at least denim jeans, with no rips, tears, or distress), a strong and warm jacket and boots (with ankle support made of a sturdy material – so not sneakers).
+A limited supply of helmets, waterproofs, and gloves are available to borrow (but only from XS – XL).
 If you are not properly dressed, we can’t train you.

-• All balances are due on or before the first day of training.
+• All balances are due on or before seven days prior to the first day of training.

 • You must produce the following for all CBT courses; a valid UK full or provisional licence.
 If the licence is an old paper licence, then please bring photo ID (a current passport is best).
 If you do not bring your licence you will be turned away and will lose all your training fees – there are no exceptions.
 Foreign or EU licences are not acceptable or valid for training or testing.